Saga (comics): The family's pursuers

-Upsher and Doff Upsher and Doff are a tabloid journalist and photographer, respectively, from the planet Jetsam, who work for a tabloid called The Hebdomadal, and who are lovers.
-First appearing in issue #13, their speech, like all people from Jetsam, is rendered in the form of green text surrounded by speech balloons that more closely resemble traditional comics thought bubbles.
-Jetsam is a partially underwater society, as its natives possess an amphibious physiology, and are capable of surviving in and out of water.
-Upsher and Doff experience more than one confrontation with Freelancers hired to put an end to their investigation.
-The Brand poisons them with embargon, a substance that will kill them if they report their findings about the family to anyone else, though they attempt to find a way around this in order to continue their investigation.
-After they learn The Brand is dead, they attempt to resume their investigation, but are confronted by The Will, who drafts them into his service.

 Reception

 Sales and reprints

-The first issue sold out of its first printing ahead of its March 14 release date.
-A second printing ordered for April 11, the same release date as issue #2, also sold out, with a third printing arriving in stores on April 25.
+The first chapter sold out of its first printing ahead of its March 14 release date.
+A second printing ordered for April 11, the same release date as Chapter 2, also sold out, with a third printing arriving in stores on April 25.
 The issue ultimately went through five printings.
 By August it had sold over 70,000 copies in various printings.
 As of 2016, the collected editions of the series outsell those of The Walking Dead, another successful Image comic that has greater public visibility through the television series adapted from it.

 The first trade paperback collection, Saga, Vol. 1, which collects the first six issues, was published October 10, 2012, and appeared at Number 6 on the New York Times Graphic Books Best Seller list the week of October 29.
 As of August 2013, it had sold 120,000 copies.

-Although issue #7 sold out, Image Comics PR & Marketing Director Jennifer deGuzman announced in a December 12, 2012 letter to retailers that it would not reprint select comics, such as that issue.
-DeGuzman explained the move as a result of decreasing orders on well-performing titles like Saga, despite critical acclaim and consistently selling out at a distributor level, and pointed to orders on Saga #8, which decreased 4% from orders on issue #7.
+Although Chapter #7 sold out, Image Comics PR & Marketing Director Jennifer deGuzman announced in a December 12, 2012 letter to retailers that it would not reprint select comics, such as that issue.
+DeGuzman explained the move as a result of decreasing orders on well-performing titles like Saga, despite critical acclaim and consistently selling out at a distributor level, and pointed to orders on Saga #8, which decreased 4% from orders on Chapter #7.
 Rather than invest in second printings, deGuzman explained, Image would instead focus its attention on ensuring that the first printing garners the sales desired.
-This move displeased some retailers, which prompted Image Publisher Eric Stephenson to announce the following day that Image would indeed publish a second printing of issue #7 at a considerable discount, but cautioned that the publisher would not be able to reprint every issue of the series indefinitely, and implored retailers not to under-order the series.
+This move displeased some retailers, which prompted Image Publisher Eric Stephenson to announce the following day that Image would indeed publish a second printing of Chapter #7 at a considerable discount, but cautioned that the publisher would not be able to reprint every chapter of the series indefinitely, and implored retailers not to under-order the series.

 The second trade paperback collection immediately appeared at the top of the New York Times graphic books best-seller list.